What is Kickbox?

 How do I find a faculty/staff sponsor?

-You’ll want to find a faculty or staff person with previous experience that could help you as you develop your idea.
-Start with professors and staff persons you already know.
+You’ll want to find a faculty or staff person with previous experience who could help you as you develop your idea.
+Start with professors and staff members you already know.
 Explain your idea to them and ask for their recommendations about who to talk to next.
 Faculty and staff at Elon know each other and will likely know who could help.
 If you need help finding a sponsor, email makerhub@elon.edu and we’ll help you identify someone.

 Funds and Equipment